A smiling female peace corps volunteer aids with teaching in an African school

 Intercultural Exchange

-Students should deepen their intercultural competence through a mix of three self-reflective courses focused on cross-cultural understanding or the study of marginalized groups.
-With prior approval of the Peace Corps Prep faculty advisor, a prolonged intercultural experiences—such as studying/volunteering abroad, supporting new Americans/immigrants in the community, or teaching in underserved schools—may partially fulfill this requirement.
+Students should deepen their intercultural competence through a mix of three self-reflective courses focused on cross-cultural understanding or communication, or the study of global cultures (outside of the United States.)
+With prior approval of the Peace Corps Prep faculty advisor, language fluency (from life experience or from college-level coursework) -OR- a prolonged intercultural experience (such as studying/volunteering abroad, supporting new Americans in the community, etc.) may partially fulfill this requirement.

 Connect with the UT Austin Education Abroad Team to learn more about different opportunities around the world.